aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Search document text.**
+### **Search Document Text.**
-- Searches the provided files for the specified query and makr found text with yellow background.
+- Searches the provided documents for the specified query and highlights the found text with a yellow background.
+This service helps you quickly locate and review relevant sections of your documents.

 **Supported formats:**